 Home Buyers Drainage Survey

-WCI’s Home Buyers Drainage Survey is a comprehensive assessment of the functionality and compliance of a property’s foul and surface water drainage.
+A home buyers drainage survey is a comprehensive assessment of the functionality and compliance of a property’s foul and surface water drainage.
 WCI offers home buyer drainage surveys and CCTV condition surveys in Somerset, Devon, Dorset and Wiltshire.

 Our Home Buyers Drainage Survey is a comprehensive assessment of the functionality and compliance of a property’s foul and surface water drainage.
 Our drainage surveys are used by buyers and sellers of a property to establish whether there are any drainage problems that should be addressed before a property can be sold.